 - Cut Credit Card Debt.
 Stop using credit cards to prevent incurring additional debt.
 Next, review your credit card balances and make at least the minimum payment on every credit card each month.
 Additional money should go toward paying off the card with the highest interest rate.
 After the first card is paid off, use the money that was being paid toward that card to pay off the card with the next highest rate.
 Always know what you are paying; new laws require more clarification on how your payment is being applied, whether it’s toward interest, fees or principal.

 - Utilize Online Banking.
 Online banking allows the luxury of having access to your accounts 24 hours a day and can help preserve your credit rating.
 This allows you to review account activity and monitor the account for cleared checks, which will help reduce overdraft fees.
 Setup automatic bill pay through online accounts to ensure that you won’t incur penalties for forgetting to send in payment.
-Many banks, including National Bank of Arizona, have online resource centers with tools available at no cost, including financial calculators, economic newsletters, budget applications, online bill pay and online security tools and applications.
+Many banks have online resource centers with tools available at no cost, including financial calculators, economic newsletters, budget applications, online bill pay and online security tools and applications.